Outplacement Services

 StepKey ActivitiesTypical Timeline

-Initial Assessment & PlanningCareer assessment, goal setting, strategy creation1-2 weeks
+Initial Assessment & PlanningCareer interviews, aptitude & skills assessments, goal setting, strategy creation1–2 weeks

 Initial Assessment and Planning